Galileo Summer Quest

 The Mystery Room

 Campers will be courageous while attempting to complete the Galileo Escape Room.
-They’ll deconstruct how the room was planned to start to get an idea of how puzzles can flow together, and come up with a theme for an escape room experience of their own design.
+They’ll deconstruct how the room was planned to start to get an idea of how puzzles can flow together, then come up with a theme for an escape room experience of their own design.

 Campers will practice being visionary by coming up with props that involve action at a distance, like cranks and pneumatic machines (air-powered systems).
+They’ll learn how to construct their own puzzle paths, then showcase what they have so far and receive feedback from their team.

 Ask your camper: How are you going to incorporate action at a distance in your escape room?